j-d-b/tas-server/README.md

 * Add refresh tokens or some sense of a session, rather than just a hard-expiry access token
 * Implement logging (with winston)
 * Write at least *some* tests
-* Consider not allowing updateAppt to change appt timeslot/block
+* Consider not allowing updateAppt mutation to change appt timeslot/block
 * Implement Gate capacity and planned activities templates
 * Standardize mutation inputs (single `input` object)
-* Connect to BCTC container details server
+* **Production** Connect to BCTC container details server

 ---